mrtns/twitter_favorites/README.md

 Export all favorites/likes from your Twitter account, and analyze them.

-Implemented with an experimental pattern using a Dockerized Jupyter Notebook based data pipeline.
+# Implementation Notes

+* Experimenting with building a data pipeline via a series of Dockerized Jupyter notebooks

+Next steps:

+* Make assertion verification executable; change assertions to use bats or python unit tests

 # Dependencies